John-wallace89/Barbell_Planner/README.md

 Werkzeug to check the input against the existing password.
 Once logged in user is provided with a session ID.
 * The get_workouts function pulls through from the 'workouts' collection and displayed in a collapsible menu on the page.
 Edit and delete options are only shown to users where the username, stored in 'users' collection and contained in the sessionID, equals the 'created_by' value stored in the 'workouts' collection.
-* The search function, queries the list of inputs in the 'workouts' collection for 'workout_name', 'date' and 'exercise_type', and returns results based on the input of the user.
+* The search function queries the list of inputs in the 'workouts' collection for 'workout_name', 'date' and 'exercise_type', and returns results based on the input of the user.
 * The log workout functionality provides a form for the user to input various fields (see image above) including selecting 'exercise_type' from the dropdown menu, stored in the 'exercises' collection, which is then submitted as 'exercise_type' along with other fields (see image above) in the 'workouts' collection.
-When the user chooses to log a workout, the function inserts the new document into the 'workouts' collection, and provides each document with an ObjectId, and pulls the 'username' value stored in the 'users' collection into the 'created_by' value.
+When the user chooses to log a workout, the function inserts the new document into the 'workouts' collection, and provides each document with an ObjectID, and pulls the 'username' value stored in the 'users' collection into the 'created_by' value.
 * When the user chooses to edit the logged workout, the edit function calls the ObjectID from the 'workouts' collection and displays the document to the user with the values the user initially input when logging a workout.
 If the user makes any changes, the edit function updates the appropriate fields in the document against that specific ID.
 If